Managed Endpoints API

 We recommend creating small and targeted endpoints to get better-personalized data.

-Bear in mind that Managed endpoints add their own metadata into available Jinja variables.
+Remember that Managed endpoints add their own metadata to available Jinja variables.
 See the example in the table below:

 Managed endpoint metadataMeaning